soundata/soundata/docs/source/tutorial.rst

             }
         )

-In future ``mirdata`` versions, generators for Tensorflow and Pytorch will be included.
+In future ``soundata`` versions, generators for Tensorflow and Pytorch will be included.